 GWR coach livery 1922–1927

 1922 livery on a panelled Toplight, on the Severn Valley Railway.
 The toplights have an inner rim of cream.
 The SVR is fond of a maroon shade for its droplights and bolections.
+The inner rim of the droplight surrounds is brown.
 Image courtesy of Gareth Price.
 Click on the image for a bigger version.

 This is the coach livery introduced by Collett in July 1922, and making its first appearance on that summer's Cornish Riviera Express.

 The livery re-introduced the basic characteristics of the pre-World War I years, although with various minor modifications.
 Most notably, the earlier brown line inside the cream panels was abandoned.

 Numbers, class designations and the lettering 'G W R' was positioned in the waist panels, and the Garter Crest with associated smaller crests was carried.

 Mouldings were black edged either side with 7/16" gold.
 A similar treatment was given to steel-panelled coaches, in order to imitate the appearance of earlier coaches.